irenebosque/KBCS-Practical-Assignment/Task1.md

 ## Installation procedure
-> 💡 The folder I download with the files it is called *KBCS-assignment-main* and not *KBCS-assignment* as indicated in the `README.md` file.
+> ⚠️ The folder I download with the files it is called *KBCS-assignment-main* and not *KBCS-assignment* as indicated in the `README.md` file.

 I followed this tutorial for installing anaconda on Ubuntu **20.04**: https://linuxize.com/post/how-to-install-anaconda-on-ubuntu-20-04/

-⚠️ Important once you finish following the instructions on the tutorial, close and open a new terminal as it is indicated at the end of the tutorial.
+Important: Once you finish following the instructions on the tutorial, close and open a new terminal as it is indicated at the end of the tutorial.